 Enter your email below to receive weekly updates from the Ashton College blog straight to your inbox.

 According to the 2017 BC Labour Market Outlook, careers in healthcare and human services are expected to grow.
-With more people recognizing the importance of tailoring to each individual and providing high-quality care, a large growth is also expected in the area of special education and social support.
+With more people recognizing the importance of tailoring to each individual and providing high-quality care, a large growth is also expected in the area of education assistant and social support.
 If you are looking for a career in the education and helping industries, the best time to start is now.

 “Our population is aging so there will be a growing number of careers in Health Care and Social Assistance.
 These jobs represent the top industry grouping for growth, with more than 15 percent of openings.” – BC Labour Market Outlook

 One of the fastest ways to enter the field of special education is to become a special education assistant.
 Special education is a fast-growing in-demand field that would be a great fit for compassionate, patient and enthusiastic people who are not afraid of challenges, are excited about continuous learning, and are looking for a rewarding career path.

 Special education assistants are the biggest support systems for individuals with special needs.
 They work closely with children and young adults who have varying degrees of disabilities.

 Special education assistants provide support and learning aid to individuals with developmental, emotional, physical, communication or learning challenges.
 They assist in various areas, including behavior management, social skills training, curriculum planning and implementation, physical assistance, and personal care.